Submissions

 Author Guidelines

 Journal Mission Statement.
 Image Analysis and Stereology is the official journal of the International Society for Stereology.
-It promotes the exchange of scientific, technical, organizational and other information on the quantitative analysis of data having a geometrical structure, including stereology, differential geometry, image analysis, image processing, mathematical morphology, stochastic geometry, statistics, pattern recognition, and related topics.
-The fields of application are not restricted and range from biomedicine, material sciences and physics to geology and geography.
+It promotes the exchange of scientific, technical, organizational, and other information on the quantitative analysis of data having a geometrical structure, including stereology, differential geometry, image analysis, image processing, mathematical morphology, stochastic geometry, statistics, pattern recognition, and related topics.
+The fields of application are not restricted and range from biomedicine, material sciences, and physics to geology and geography.

 Publications.
-The journal publishes full-length original research papers, review articles, technical notes and short research communications.
-Contributions for book reviews, communications and notes are solicited by the Editor in Chief.
+The journal publishes full-length original research papers, review articles, technical notes , and short research communications.
+Contributions for book reviews, communications, and notes are solicited by the Editor-in-Chief.
 Submission of a paper to Image Analysis and Stereology is understood to imply that it has not been previously published (except in abstract form) and that it has not been submitted for publication elsewhere at the same time.
-Every effort will be made to notify authors about acceptance, necessary revision or rejection within 12 weeks from the date of receipt of a manuscript.
+Every effort will be made to notify authors about acceptance, necessary revision, or rejection within 12 weeks from the date of receipt of a manuscript.
 Every manuscript is reviewed by two independent referees and checked for plagiarism.

 Sample articles:

 Manuscript Submission.
-Manuscripts should be submitted electronically in PDF or Word format (first submission) and in Word or LaTex format (final submission) at Online Submission.
+Manuscripts should be submitted electronically in PDF or Word format (first submission) and Word or LaTex format (final submission) at Online Submission.

 What To Submit: